Node Header

 Pavel Pepperstein, from the series “Ecological Studies on Past and Future”, 2015.

+Some of Pavel Pepperstein’s answers have been translated from Russian to English by Mark Torochkin.
 Thanks to Natalia Filimonova and ZETTAI for their collaboration in producing this article.